 If you get care from a Dentist who does not participate in a Delta Dental Network, you may need to file a claim yourself.
 You can download a claim form from our website, www.DeltaDentalWA.com.
-If you need help completing it, either ask your Dentist or call us at 800-526-8323.
-We can also mail or fax a claim form to you if you call us at that number.
+If you need help obtaining or completing a claim form, either ask your Dentist or call us at 800-526-8323.